Pontchardon

 Pontchardon (/fr/) is a commune in the Orne department in Normandy, north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Henneval, Le Champ de la Forgé and Pontchardon.

 The commune along with another 11 communes shares part of a 1,400 hectare, Natura 2000 conservation area, called the Haute Vallée de la Touques et affluents.

+The Touques river flows through the commune in addition to a stream, the Ruisseau de Beauleveque.